Eva-Kuk/smoothie-lovers/README.md

 **- - Commitments - -**

-When a section or even a group of work is completed, it is committed in git and pushed into GitHub, to make sure to keep the history of the work logged properly and not to lose the work in unexpected situations.
+When a section of work is completed, it is committed in git and pushed into GitHub, to make sure to keep the history of the work logged properly and not to lose the work in unexpected situations.
 Below commands are used for this.

 ` - git status | we use to check the status of new/modified folders, files, and documents`